 She was an everyday girl.

-Of course, AOC wasn’t just a worn-down young bartender with a more equitable vision of the future.
+Of course, AOC wasn’t just a young bartender with a more equitable vision of the future.
 She had an agenda that transcended just fighting for “the people.”
-AOC, like so many of my fellow Millennials, was going to “get hers” no matter what—and laugh at the rest of us trying to do things honestly.
+Like so many of my fellow Millennials, AOC was going to “get hers” no matter what—and laugh at the rest of us trying to do things honestly.

 AOC followed Barack Obama’s pathway to power.
 She ingratiated herself with the most rabid, radical elements of the Democratic Party when running.
 AOC billed herself as an outsider aiming to take down a corrupt elite and bust up the inherently unfair system in Washington, D.C.